-- 1. Temporary Instructional Re-Assignment/In School Detention - a.
-The Temporary Instructional Re-Assignment/In School Detention is designed to be used as an intermediate step between detention and formal suspension. - b.
-Temporary Instructional Re-Assignment/In School Detention for up to 24 hours may be used when a student's presence poses a disruption to education, but the student poses no danger to others, himself/herself, or property. - 2.
+- 1. Temporary Instructional Re-Assignment - a.
+The Temporary Instructional Re-Assignment is designed to be used as an intermediate step between detention and formal suspension. - b.
+Temporary Instructional Re-Assignment for up to 24 hours may be used when a student's presence poses a disruption to education, but the student poses no danger to others, himself/herself, or property. - 2.
 Emergency Removal - a.
 This procedure is used when the student's presence poses a danger to others, himself/herself, or property.
-Emergency Removal normally leads to other more serious disciplinary action, in accordance with ORC 3313.66

-- b.
-Due Process proceedings are not necessary for Emergency Removals; however, if a suspension or expulsion follows the emergency removal, then Due Process proceedings must be observed. - c.
-Grade level will be considered when determining the disciplinary measures for all elementary students.
+Emergency Removal normally leads to other more serious disciplinary action, in accordance with ORC 3313.66 - b.
+Due Process proceedings are not necessary for Emergency Removals; however, if a suspension or expulsion follows the emergency removal, then Due Process proceedings must be observed.